How Do Indexing Metadata and Structure Make LLM Search Work?

 What does a high-performing index look like?

 An index is only as good as its design.
+If you are trying to improve impressions from LLM search, this section is your LLM SEO checklist.
+Treat each rule here as a retrievable unit that an LLM can quote cleanly.
 The best performing systems share these characteristics:

 1. Granularity with clarity